Kyocera: Japan

 Kyocera Corporation manufactures and markets phones for the Japanese market which are sold under different brands.
 Kyocera makes phones for some Japanese wireless carriers including au, willcom, SoftBank and Y!mobile.

 In May 2012, Kyocera released the world's first speaker-less smartphone, the Kyocera Urbano Progresso.
 This phone produces vibration to conduct sound through the ear canal instead of the customary speaker, making it easier to hear phone conversations in busy and noisy places.
 This also benefits those who are having difficulty hearing, but are not totally deaf.
-It can be used across the world with CDMA, GSM, GPRS and UMTS antennas.
-This phone is only available in Japan.
+It could be used across the world on CDMA, GSM, GPRS and UMTS networks.
+This phone was only available in Japan.

 Solar cells

+Sakura Solar Energy Center was established in Sakura, Chiba that year.
+Expanding sales of photovoltaic solar energy products led the company to create Kyocera Solar Corporation in Japan in 1996, and Kyocera Solar, Inc. in the U.S. in 1999, following the purchase of solar energy systems integrator Golden Genesis Company.
+In 2003, Kyocera established a solar panel factory in Tianjin, China through a joint venture.

 Kyocera maintains production bases for photovoltaic cells and solar modules in Japan and China.
-In 2009, it was announced that Kyocera's solar modules were available as on option on the Toyota Prius.
+In 2009, it was announced that Kyocera's solar modules were available as an option on the Toyota Prius.

 The company also operates solar power plants, such as the Kagoshima Nanatsujima Mega Solar Power Plant.

+Cutting tools

+In 2001, Kyocera purchased the privately held Tycom Corporation of Irvine, California to expand its cutting tools operations.

+In July 2011, Kyocera paid $247.2 million to acquire 100% ownership of Denmark-based Unimerco Group A/S, a manufacturer of industrial cutting tools.
+Unimerco had been founded in Denmark in 1964.

+In 2014, the company consolidated its cutting tool business units, merging Kyocera Industrial Ceramics Corporation and Kyocera Tycom Corporation to create Kyocera Precision Tools Inc.

+In March 2016, Kyocera acquired an international cutting tool company called SGS Tool Company for $89 million.
+In August 2017, Kyocera acquired 100% ownership of Senco Industrial Tools.
+In 2018, the company purchased Ryobi's operations in China.